Osiris-Team/Dyml/README.md

   g1b great!
 ```
 Read more about the `.dyml` file type [here](DYML-SPEC.md).
 Note
-that the API for these files is in beta and not all features of the `.yaml` API
+that the API for `.dyml` files is in beta and not all features of the `.yaml` API
 were ported over yet.

 Some extras: